Py4Phy/PHY432/modules/setup_unix/environment_installation.md

 'q', exclamation mark), then hitting Return to return to the shell.

-For this class we will use <a href="https://atom.io/">atom</a> as the default editor.
+For this class we will use <a href="https://code.visualstudio.com/">
+Visual Studio Code</a> as the default editor.
 It is free, open source, available on Windows, macOS, and Linux, powerful but also accessible for entry-level programmers.

   <!--
     Other editors that you can consider for serious work are